-Print course description ECTS credits: 0.0 Instruction language: English Coordinator: N.J.
-Broers Teaching methods: Assignment(s), Training(s) Attendance Keywords: SPSS, statistical software
+Bachelor Psychology Instruction language: English Coordinator:

+• N.J.
+Broers

+Teaching methods:

+Assignment(s), Training(s)

+Assessment methods:

+Attendance

+Keywords:

+SPSS, statistical software

-Faculty of Psychology and Neuroscience Research Practical
+Faculty of Psychology and Neuroscience

+Research Practical

 This research practical will span a period of 12 weeks during which students will go through various stages of the empirical cycle in small groups, supervised by a researcher.
 The research practical will conclude with a symposium in which research is presented in the form of a lecture or poster.